twolfson/dotfiles/README.md

 - Create templated repos via [grunt-init-node][]
 - Learn program shortcuts early on (e.g. `bash`, `less`)
     - Use [shortcutfoo][] to learn key bindings of new programs
+- Inside [Sublime Text][], multiple word selection is great for deleting a single word as well as adjusting multiple

 ## Settings
 - Key repeat: Very high